Skip to main content

 X2=Y2=Z2=I, XY=iZ, YZ=iX, ZX=iYX^2 = Y^2 = Z^2 = I, \ XY = iZ, \ YZ = iX, \ ZX = iY

-var chain = X(0) * Y(0);
+var prod = operator_prod(X(0) * Y(0))

 tip

-When working with Pauli operators, its best practice to apply the general transformations first that potentially can reduce the number of terms in the expression and then use simplify_paulis at the end.
+When working with Pauli operators, its best practice to apply the general transformations first that potentially reduce the number of terms in the expression and then use simplify_paulis at the end.

 var term1 = X(0)*Y(0) + Z(1); // Pauli products